Applying for British citizenship is a costly process and you will lose your application fee if refused. There is also no right of appeal.

 As an EEA national you will be eligible to become a British citizen once you have been living in the UK for a period of 5 years or more on the date of your application.

-What happens when a dependant child is also applying for British citizenship at the same time?
+What happens when a dependent child is also applying for British citizenship at the same time?

 Section 7 of Form MN1 invites the parent to confirm that, in this event, the child should still be registered as a British citizen.